section-engineering-education/engineering-education/articles/android-application-in-app-update-using-android-studio/index.md

 - Flexible

-A flexible update allows users to interact with the application while the update takes place in the `background`.
-Once the update is downloaded, the user will be prompted to restart the application.
+A flexible update allows users to interact with the application while the update occurs in the `background.` Once the update is downloaded, the app will prompt the user to restart the application.
 The application will then install the update and open the app to the foreground.
 It is preferred when the update has minor changes that do not affect the application's critical functionalities.

 ### Prerequisites
 This guide assumes you have prior knowledge of Android application development using `Android Studio` and `Java.`